 The two primary strategies that can help solve Dutch disease are listed below:

 1, Deceleration of domestic currency appreciation

-Sovereign wealth funds aim to stabilize the inflows of the capital in the economy to prevent it from the overheating and subsequent significant currency appreciation.
-Due to such a reason, the funds usually invest abroad (keep money in non-domestic currency).
-In addition, the excess revenues can be spent on education or infrastructure that will help to diversify the economy.
+Sovereign wealth funds aim to stabilize the inflows of capital into the economy to prevent it from overheating and causing significant currency appreciation.
+Excess revenues can be spent on education or infrastructure that will help to diversify the economy.

 2. Diversification of the economy

 The diversification of the economy is a strategy that can almost eliminate the negative impact of Dutch disease on the economy.
-However, such a strategy requires a fundamental approach that may not be suitable for every country.
-The economy’s diversification can be achieved by subsidizing the lagging sectors of the economy or establishing tariffs to support the domestic producers.
+Economic diversification can be achieved by subsidizing lagging sectors of the economy or establishing tariffs to support domestic producers.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: